luis-grafana/faro-helper/README.md

 ### It also has to be enabled on the Grafana side

-Session Replay is a **public-preview add-on**, enabled per Grafana Cloud *stack* — there is no self-serve toggle in the Grafana UI.
+Session Replay is a **public-preview add-on**, enabled per Grafana Cloud *stack*.
+There is no self-serve toggle in the Grafana UI.
 You submit Grafana's [enablement form](https://grafana.com/docs/grafana-cloud/observe-and-act/monitor-applications/session-replay/) listing your stacks.

 Until that is done, the extension still records and POSTs replay data, but it won't render as playable sessions.